Ollebo/termo/README.md

 ### fix the fridge
 First we need to hack the fridge so we can controll the compressor and a power socket for the heater.
-I hade a compressor that i could by pass the fridge controll and connect a switch dtat started the compressor.
+I hade a compressor that i could by-pass the fridge control and connect a switch that started the compressor.
 After that a connect some power line and setup a power socket inside the fridge as well for the heatet.

-The power cabel where connected to relay to switch on and off the power
+The power cabel where connected to relay to switch on and off the power.

 ### Connect the raspberry
 For this a installed a clean raspberry pi image in a new raspberry 3 board.
 I then connected the relay to gpio pin 17 and 27.
 I also setup a 7 screen and mounted the screen on the fridge door.
-For termonstad i used a bluetooth my flora stick
+For termonstad I used a bluetooth mi flora stick

 ### Start